 It is also important that you take into account any quarantine procedures you may have to comply with upon your return to the UK.

-At the moment, there is a standard 14 day quarantine policy upon your return from certain countries and it is important that you adhere to these rules and regulations.
+At the moment, there is a standard 14 day quarantine policy upon your return from red list countries and it is important that you adhere to these rules and regulations.

 The FCO website has details of when and where quarantine measures should be adhered to, and a list of countries that are exempt from the 14 day quarantine rules upon your return to the UK.

-It is important that you practice good hygiene when travelling abroad through the rest of 2020.
+It is important that you practice good hygiene when travelling abroad throughout 2021.

 Here are a few regular questions from customers:

 A: Yes, hand sanitiser under 100ml can be taken through airport security within hand luggage as per usual security restrictions.
 Bottles containing hand sanitiser must be sealed, in a clear plastic bag, removed from your hand luggage and placed in a separate tray for screening.

 Q. Can I take anti-bacterial wipes through security in hand luggage?

 A: Yes.
 Anti-bacterial wipes are not classified as a liquid and therefore can be taken through airport security without having to be removed from the rest of your hand luggage.

 Many flight operators now require travellers to wear a face covering during their flight.